kubesphere/website/content/en/blogs/kubesphere-certificates.md

 |Hongbing Pei|[Download Certificate](https://kubesphere-community.pek3b.qingstor.com/images/certificates/contributor-peihongbing.png) |
 |Xinyang Xie|[Download Certificate](https://kubesphere-community.pek3b.qingstor.com/images/certificates/contributor-xiexinyang.png) |

 Many community contributors from all over the world have silently submitted Pull Requests on GitHub.
-We still don’t know the names or contact information of these Contributors，so we express our appreciation to them in the Readme of the project repository.
+We still don’t know the names or contact information of these contributors，so we express our appreciation to them in the Readme of the project repository.

 We have sent an exclusive gift to acknowledge all members who have participated in the KubeSphere community.
 If you have submitted a Pull Request that has been merged, but your name is not mentioned in the list, please contact us freely, and we will send you the certificate and a souvenir.